owen-simon/Formula-1-Constructor-Repository/README.md

 The target variable, `Constructor_Champion`, is a binary indicator of whether a constructor won the championship in a given season.

+Supplementary driver-level datasets are also included, which document driver experience, measured by the number of race starts and laps completed throughout their careers.

 ## Data Sources